Galileo-dev/land-rs/docs/chapters/methodology.typ

 = Methodology

 == Approach
-- Implement the G-FOLD algorithm using the Rust programming language with Clarabel.rs for solving convex optimisation problems.
-This allows for real-time performance and maintaining memory safety, vital for onboard computations during rocket descent.
+- Implement the @gfold algorithm using the Rust praintaogramming language with Clarabel.rs for solving convex optimisation problems.
+This allows for real-time performance and mining memory safety, vital for onboard computations during rocket descent.

+- Implement a @rl approach using Pytorch to compare the performance and adaptability with the @gfold algorithm.

-- Use the Bevy game engine for its ECS (Entity Component System) @Anderson2024bevyengine and Rapier physics engine @Crozet2024dimforge to develop a model of real-world physics; this will involve a fundamental rocket entity that can be controlled through various inputs such as nozzle angle, thrust and reaction control thrusters while providing altitude, displacement and velocity metrics to the guidance algorithms.
+- Use the Bevy game engine for its ECS (Entity Component System) @Anderson2024bevyengine and Rapier physics engine @Crozet2024dimforge to develop a basic simulation environment; this will involve a fundamental rocket entity that can be controlled through various inputs such as nozzle angle, thrust and reaction control thrusters while providing altitude, displacement and velocity metrics to the guidance algorithms.
+  - Potentially add disturbances and noisy sensor data to the simulation environment to test real-world behaviour of the algorithms and sensor filtering techniques.

 - Incorporate atmospheric variables into the simulation, such as wind shear, air density fluctuations, and drag, to test the algorithm's capabilities and robustness.